JamesWoolfenden/sato/README.md

 ### See

-Shows the Terraform resource equivalent to a CloudFormation resource.
-Or vice-versa.
+Shows the Terraform resource equivalent to a CloudFormation resource, or vice versa.

-This tells you the equivalent resource required, given a CF ..... or an ARM resource;
+This tells you the equivalent resource required, given a CF or an ARM resource;

 ```bash
 $ sato see -r Microsoft.Storage/storageAccounts